Alan-Cha/autoX-article/README.md

 kubectl expose deployment httpbin --port=80
 ```

-The `httpbin` deployment will be the resource object that AutoX watches, also known as the *trigger object*.
-When a (new) version of the trigger object is deployed, AutoX will (re)launch the performance testing experiment.

 ##### Apply labels

-In the previous step, we created the trigger object.
-We will also need to assign it the `iter8.tools/autox=true` label (referred to as the AutoX label).
+Currently, AutoX will not respond to changes to the `httpbin` deployment.
+In order to turn the deployment into a *trigger object*, we will assign it the `iter8.tools/autox=true` label (referred to as the AutoX label).
 Otherwise, AutoX will not relaunch experiments on behalf of this resource object.

 ```bash
 kubectl label deployment httpbin iter8.tools/autox=true
 ```

 Next, we will assign it the `app.kubernetes.io/version` label (version label).
-When a new version is released, AutoX will not only watch for changes to the spec but also a change to the version label.
-If the version label is not changed as well, then AutoX will not relaunch experiments.
+AutoX will relaunch experiments when the version label changes.

-The purpose of this check is to ensure that AutoX does not relaunch experiments with every update to the trigger object.
+The purpose of this *version label check* is to ensure that AutoX does not relaunch experiments with every update to the trigger object.
 For example, AutoX should not relaunch experiments when only the `status` of the deployment changes.

 ```bash
 kubectl label deployment httpbin app.kubernetes.io/version=1.0.0